MSFTserver/RVN-Veronica/README.md

 yarn install --production=false
 ```

-to run the prettier code use the following:
+to run the prettier on the code use the following:

 ```
 yarn precommit